bpachter/benjaminpachter.com/algos.md

 ### Integrating Pine Script with Python for Automated Trading
 The integration of Pine Script with Python for automated trading allows for a seamless connection between TradingView's powerful charting tools and IBKR for executing complex trading strategies like this one.
+For anyone interested in developing their own trading indicators, I highly reccomend TradingView, as the underlying Pine language is quite streamlined, deriving from basic JavaScript concepts.
+TradingView is also directly integratable with many different brokerages, making is a dynamic interactive experience.

 The Pine Script below is responsible for generating the buy and sell signals in the Python trade execution script above based on specific conditions derived from the chart data.

 #### Pine custom indicator script within TradingView:
 ```javascript